Concordium/concordium-node-sdk-js/docs/pages/documentation.md

 ### NodeJS

-The node-sdk is published as an ES module, and as such packages using it must also be ES modules.
+The web-sdk is published as an ES module, and as such packages using it must also be ES modules.

 The easiest way to run your node application as an ES module, is by setting